starrykss/ProblemSolving/README.md

 # Archive for Problem Solving

-- A Repository for archiving some codes which were produced while solving problems from OJ Sites.
+- A Repository for archiving some codes which were produced while solving problems from Online Judge Sites.

 <table>
   <tr>